 When mute mode is enabled, there are two ways to exit the mute mode:

-- (1) WUPMCFG bit is cleared and the bus is idle to exit the mute mode. - (2) WUPMCFG bit is set and after receiving the address flag, it can exit the mute mode.
+- (1) Exit the mute mode when WUPMCFG bit is cleared and the bus is idle. - (2) Exit the mute mode when WUPMCFG bit is set and the address flag is received.

 Idle bus detection (WUPMCFG=0)